Purple Finance Ltd leads losers in 'B' group

-Oriental Carbon & Chemicals Ltd, GVK Power & Infrastructure Ltd, Butterfly Gandhimathi Appliances Ltd and Parshva Enterprises Ltd are among the other losers in the BSE's 'B' group today, 24 July 2024.
+Thangamayil Jewellery Ltd, Tatva Chintan Pharma Chem Ltd, Apex Frozen Foods Ltd and Heubach Colorants India Ltd are among the other losers in the BSE's 'B' group today, 25 July 2024.

-Oriental Carbon & Chemicals Ltd, GVK Power & Infrastructure Ltd, Butterfly Gandhimathi Appliances Ltd and Parshva Enterprises Ltd are among the other losers in the BSE's 'B' group today, 24 July 2024.
+Thangamayil Jewellery Ltd, Tatva Chintan Pharma Chem Ltd, Apex Frozen Foods Ltd and Heubach Colorants India Ltd are among the other losers in the BSE's 'B' group today, 25 July 2024.

 Click here to connect with us on WhatsApp

-Oriental Carbon & Chemicals Ltd crashed 4.99% to Rs 338.95.
-The stock was the second biggest loser in 'B' group.On the BSE, 16824 shares were traded on the counter so far as against the average daily volumes of 50393 shares in the past one month.
+Thangamayil Jewellery Ltd lost 7.41% to Rs 1798.
+The stock was the second biggest loser in 'B' group.On the BSE, 9152 shares were traded on the counter so far as against the average daily volumes of 6292 shares in the past one month.

-GVK Power & Infrastructure Ltd lost 4.96% to Rs 7.48.
-The stock was the third biggest loser in 'B' group.On the BSE, 3.49 lakh shares were traded on the counter so far as against the average daily volumes of 8.8 lakh shares in the past one month.
+Tatva Chintan Pharma Chem Ltd crashed 6.70% to Rs 999.9.
+The stock was the third biggest loser in 'B' group.On the BSE, 16523 shares were traded on the counter so far as against the average daily volumes of 4064 shares in the past one month.

-Butterfly Gandhimathi Appliances Ltd shed 4.32% to Rs 825.5.
-The stock was the fourth biggest loser in 'B' group.On the BSE, 2996 shares were traded on the counter so far as against the average daily volumes of 2814 shares in the past one month.
+Apex Frozen Foods Ltd pared 6.13% to Rs 291.5.
+The stock was the fourth biggest loser in 'B' group.On the BSE, 1.28 lakh shares were traded on the counter so far as against the average daily volumes of 57223 shares in the past one month.

-Parshva Enterprises Ltd pared 4.23% to Rs 168.5.
-The stock was the fifth biggest loser in 'B' group.On the BSE, 283 shares were traded on the counter so far as against the average daily volumes of 455 shares in the past one month.
+Heubach Colorants India Ltd fell 5.92% to Rs 496.9.
+The stock was the fifth biggest loser in 'B' group.On the BSE, 24497 shares were traded on the counter so far as against the average daily volumes of 8334 shares in the past one month.

 Powered by Capital Market - Live News